shenlin192/My-little-technique/JavaScript.md

 - void String, Number, and Boolean objects.
 They complicate your code and slow down execution speed.
 - NaN means "not a number", but itself is a number, and typeof NaN returns number
 - JavaScript objects cannot be compared.
+- In JavaScript, all data types have a valueOf() and a toString() method.